 New Relic Infrastructure integrations send data from popular services to New Relic.
-This document will introduce you to our integrations, what they do, and how to get started using them.
+This document introduces you to our integrations, what they do, and how to get started using them.

 Our integrations are divided into two main categories: